AggieSportsAnalytics/website/README.md

 - Information on how to get involved with our club
 - Contact information for our club

-The original website was built by Yash Deshmukh.
-Maintainers/contributors include Andrew Hale, Soumil Gad, and Vishal Shenoy.
+This website is built by Yash Deshmukh, Vishal Shenoy, Andrew Hale, and Soumil Gad.